vpv1999/Kotlin-Project/README.md

 I have also added the screenshots of the above said cases after trying each one separately

+The code will also add the local time to the output using the `LocalTime.Now()` function.

 **The code for the project is available in the folder `src` with the name `App.kt`**